hugohernani/wallet_central/README.md

 ### Wallet
 Wallets operations are wrapped into `WalletCentral.wallets`.
 After loading this wrapper operations become available like *creating*, getting *all* wallets, being able to *find* a specific wallet.
-Although this function similar to `Account` wrapper.
-Wallet manager function as a subsystem of `Account`.
-This means that it needs an account to function properly.
+Although this functions similar to `Account` wrapper.
+Wallet manager functions as a subsystem of `Account`.
+This means that it needs an account to work properly.

 See examples:
 ```ruby